sayeh1994/starter-hugo-academic3/content/publication/example/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *Proceedings of the 18th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications*
-publication_short: In *ICW*
+publication_short: In *Volume 5: VISAPP,*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The success of deep learning models depends on the size and quality of the dataset to solve certain tasks.
+Here, we explore how far generated data can aid real data in improving the performance of Neural Networks.
+In this work, we consider facial expression recognition since it requires challenging local data generation at the level of local regions such as mouth, eyebrows, etc, rather than simple augmentation.
+Generative Adversarial Networks (GANs) provide an alternative method for generating such local deformations but they need further validation.
+To answer our question, we consider noncomplex Convolutional Neural Networks (CNNs) based classifiers for recognizing Ekman emotions.
+For the data generation process, we consider generating facial expressions (FEs) by relying on two GANs.
+The first generates a random identity while the second imposes facial deformations on top of it.
+We consider training the CNN classifier using FEs from: real-faces, GANs-generated, and finally using a c ombination of real and GAN-generated faces.
+We determine an upper bound regarding the data generation quantity to be mixed with the real one which contributes the most to enhancing FER accuracy.
+In our experiments, we find out that 5-times more synthetic data to the real FEs dataset increases accuracy by 16\%.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []